![]() |

 Care Consultation

-Our Caregiver Support Team is dedicated to helping people navigate through the difficult decisions and uncertainties people with Alzheimer’s and their families face at every stage of the disease.
+Our Caregiver Consultation Program is dedicated to helping people navigate the difficult decisions and uncertainties people with Alzheimer’s and their families face at every stage of the disease.
 We can provide care consultation services to you by telephone, e-mail or in person.
 These include:

 - Assessment of needs